hanpm/my_flix/README.md

-## Flix Part 1
+## Flix
+- Developed an IOS app using Swift with a scrolling table view to list and display the latest movies
+- Leveraged requests to the movie database API to obtain movie titles, images, and synopsis
+- Utilized Alamofire Image API to format and display a movie poster and detailed description in an individual cell
+- Effectively created an easy-to-use, visually appealing system for users to access the latest movies

-#### REQUIRED (10pts)
+#### REQUIRED
-- [x] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- User sees an app icon on the home screen and a styled launch screen.
-- [x] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- User can view and scroll through a list of movies now playing in theaters.
-- [x] (3pts) User can view the movie poster image for each movie.
+- User can view the movie poster image for each movie.

 ## Flix Part 2

 ### User Stories

-#### REQUIRED (10pts)
+#### REQUIRED
-- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- User can tap a cell to see more details about a particular movie.
-- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+-  User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

 #### BONUS
-- [ ] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.
+- In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF
 <img src="http://g.recordit.co/9oAwpjMZj4.gif" width=250><br>

-### Notes
-I had issues with the formatting of this app!
-I realized that I needed to select options such as "Use this as initial view controller" or setting the size estimation as "None."
-I also struggled to commit to this repo instead of deleting and uploading again.
-I normally know to commit to a clone I have set up in my local computer.
-However for this project, I learn how to override another commit and force add commits.